paulate/photo-locator/README.md

 your computer's entire memory. :D

 ## Known wrongs:
-* I thought movie placemark icons were different than image placemark icons, but they seem to be the same.
-* Fix movies having a name but photos not having a name.
 * Create thumbnail versions of the images to use as placemark icons to fix the memory issue.